oro13/traffic_collisions_ml_team1/README.md

 # Collisions Smollisions:
-## A Machine Learning Project and Data Analysis Project of Seattle Traffic and Collisions Data to Better Understand Why Collisions Happen
+## Seattle Traffic and Collisions Data
+### Understanding the Patterns of Collisions Data through Data Visualization, Statistical Modeling & Machine Learning

 This public repository contains the Machine Learning Team's materials for the Traffic Collisions Project, organized by the Projects Circle.